BrunoGoncalvesBgo/BrunoGoncalvesBgo/README.md

 ## Hello there, I'm Bruno Oliveira!

-- 🙂 I’m currently working with Java and Groovy
+- 🙂 I’m currently working with Java
 - 📖 I’m currently learning Java 21 and AWS
 - 🤓 I'm experienced with C#, Groovy and Java
 - 🤓 I worked creating and developing groovy scripts to Atlassian Products in previous experiences such as Jira and Confluence